Pomorian Old-Orthodox Church: Organizations

 The Church of Our Lady of the Sign of Old Believers (of the New-Pomorian Confession), St. Petersburg, Russia.

-The Pomorian Old Orthodox Churches are headed by National Councils and Spiritual Commissions in Russia, Lithuania, Latvia, Estonia, Poland, Belarus, and Ukraine.
-There are also Pomorian parishes in the United States, Brazil, and elsewhere.
-According to 2001 data, in Lithuania there are over 27,000 Old Believers in 59 officially registered parishes of the Pomorian Church.
-According to 2021 data, in Latvia there are 65 officially registered parishes of the Pomorian Church.
+The Pomorian Old Orthodox Churches are headed by National Councils and Spiritual Commissions in Russia, Lithuania, Latvia, Estonia, Poland, Belarus and Ukraine.
+There are also Pomorian parishes in the United States, Brazil and elsewhere.
+According to 2001 data, there are in Lithuania over 27,000 Old Believers in 59 officially-registered parishes of the Pomorian Church.
+According to 2021 data, there are in Latvia 65 officially-registered parishes of the Pomorian Church.